Genivia/ugrep/README.md

 =====================

 Offers powerful pre-defined search patterns and quick options to selectively search source code files efficiently in large directory trees.
+The basic search options are compatible with GNU and BSD grep.

 **ugrep** makes it simple to search source code.
 It is the only grep tool that allows you to define *negative patterns* to *zap* parts in files you want to